 Industry needs flexibility and design freedom, in spite that objective pass/fail criteria do not really exist for such new technology.
 The text in red bold characters in Annex 5, paragraph 2.1 (new) is inspired by the wording used in UN R130 (Lane Departure Warning), which faces a similar case i.e. no clear pass/fail criterion.
 The advantage of such wording is that, while it leaves flexibility to the manufacturer to demonstrate compliance via his own approach, it also gives the Type approval Authorities a way to find back the reasoning that led another Type approval Authority to grant approval to a certain heating system.
 It is virtuous because, with time, the approval community will build up experience and converge toward harmonization.

 An inconsistency of heating provisions in the current text of Annex 5 was spotted during the elaboration of this proposal.
 The threshold for rear passengers should be reviewed and modified in a second step.

+A restructuration of the text is needed to keep current requirements on applicable temperature on the different seating positions: 70-80° for the driver and 110°C for all passengers.
+This proposal lets the opportunity to exceed the limit applicable to all seating positions in case of safety concept demonstration done to the type approval authority.

+Rear passengers of vehicles of categories M2 and M3 (incl. upper deck passengers in case of doubledeck buses) may not have control over the setting of the heating.
+Therefore, the possibility to extend the temperature above 70 °C or 80 ° C should not apply to any passengers other than the passengers seated adjacent to the driver of these vehicles.

 _______